TREE LIFE

 delightfully cool in the swamp forest

 Amongst the shrubs in the sub-canopy we found another typical riverine species, Euclea schimperi, which has shiny green pointed leaves that are opposite except for the top three.
 The new leaves of this species are rusty.
-We kept a look-out for E. divinorum but found it wasn’t sympatric with E. schimperi although we did find E. natalensis.
+We kept a lookout for E. divinorum but found it wasn’t sympatric with E. schimperi although we did find E. natalensis.
 Further in we found Englerophytum magalismontanum, which in the past I had always been happy to remember as Bequaertiodendron magalismontanum.
 This specimen was small but later we found a very large, tall specimen that had grown up, up, up, to the light.
-This species has dark green, shiny leaves with a milky sap and a petiole that looks as if it has been stuck on to the back of the leaf.
+This species has dark green, shiny leaves with a milky sap and a petiole that looks as if it has been stuck onto the back of the leaf.

 Some of the trees were difficult to identify from the ground because their canopies were more than 5m up, but the figs were easy, Ficus burkei, F. ingens and F. sur and Jerasi climbed an Apodytes dimidiata to make sure.
 We also found Gymnosporia (ex-Maytenus) buxifolia with its straight spines, Erythococea trichogyne, Carissa edulis, and Nuxia oppositifolia.
 The forest was dense but with relatively few species, being dominated by Syzygium.